 They Set Priorities

 Organized people know how to identify priorities and stick to them.
 Picture this: you’re sitting at your desk, knowing you need to knock a few things off the to-do list today.
 You’re not feeling particularly motivated, so you choose a few of the easy, nonessential items and knock them each out in a few minutes.
+And then by the end of the day, you haven’t really accomplished your most important tasks!
 Sure, it might feel good to cross those things off the list, but are those real priorities?
 Instead of ordering your tasks by which are easiest, order them by the level of priority so you’re knocking the essential tasks out first, even if they’re more time-consuming.

 They Know When to Say No